ardalis/ardalis-com-gatsby/src/pages/blog/integrate-github-and-discord-with-webhooks.md

 title: Integrate GitHub and Discord with Webhooks
 path: blog-post
 date: 2020-04-30T00:00:00.000Z
-description: "I've started using Discord more and more for things like my private group coaching program focused on software developers. "
+description: I've started using Discord more and more for things like my private group coaching program focused on software developers.
 featuredpost: false
 featuredimage: /img/integrate-github-discord-webhooks-760x360.png
 tags: